cyevgeniy/evg.moe/content/ed/nvim-kickstart-volar/index.md

 title: "Setup volar v2+ in neovim"
 tags: [neovim, vue, editors]
 date: 2024-06-26
-draft: true
+draft: false
 ---

-Alright, suppose you have Neovim and [kickstart](https://github.com/nvim-lua/kickstart.nvim) installed, you program in vue and typescript, and you want to have all these fancy features that [volar](https://volarjs.dev/) offers.
+Suppose you have Neovim and [kickstart](https://github.com/nvim-lua/kickstart.nvim) installed, you program in vue and typescript, and you want to have all these fancy features that [volar](https://volarjs.dev/) offers.